CentralArkansasJavascript/CAJ-React-Webapp/README.md

     reactstrap: ^6.5.0

 ## About Us
-We are a small group of enthusiasts meeting every second Tuesday of the month at 6:30pm, at the Faulkner County Library in Conway, AR.
+We are a small group of enthusiasts meeting every first Wednesday of the month at 6:30pm, at the [Arkansas Regional Innovation Hub](https://arhub.org/).
 Come join us and share what you’re working on, or just chat and meet other JavaScript enthusiasts!
 Each month will feature a speaker or lab or a combination of both!